hackletloose/hall-broad-stats/README.md

 ]
 ```
 ### 6. Run the Bot
+Disable the AutoBroadcast funktion in your crcon!
 Start the bot using the following command:
 ```
 python bot.py
 ```
 ### 7. Usage
+Disable the AutoBroadcast funktion in your crcon!
 The bot will now:

 - Fetch player statistics from the API.